TristanAlkaid/TristanAlkaid.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an undergraduate student at Chongqing University of Posts and Telecommunications.
 My tutor is [Ye Wang](https://wangye0523.github.io/).
+I will go to Sichuan University in 2024 to study for a master's degree.

 # 🔥 News